santoshnarayanan/sda/backend/docs/README.md

 ## ✨ Features (Phase 2 Complete)

-- 🧠 **Intelligent RAG** – Answers project-specific questions using documentation embedded and indexed in Qdrant.
+- **Intelligent RAG** — Answers domain-specific questions using a secure, custom knowledge base indexed in Qdrant.
-- 💡 **Code Generation** – Generates new code snippets, explanations, and fixes via an OpenAI LLM.
+- **Code Generation** — Generates unique code snippets and solutions using a live OpenAI LLM.
-- 🧾 **Context Traceability** – Displays document *sources*, chunk IDs, and similarity scores for each answer.
-- 🔒 **Secure Ingestion** – Backend endpoint `/api/v1/upload_docs` protected by `X-Internal-Key` for controlled knowledge-base updates.
-- 🪄 **Modern UI Toggle** – Switch seamlessly between *Code* and *Docs Q&A* modes.
-- 🧩 **Full-Stack Auditability** – Every request and AI response logged in PostgreSQL.
-- 🎨 **Modern Design** – React + Tailwind CSS UI, MUI DataGrid for history.
+- **Full-Stack Auditability** — All interactions are logged to a PostgreSQL database for history and auditing.
+- **Modern UI** — Built with React and styled using Tailwind CSS.
+Data history is displayed using the free MUI DataGrid.

 ---